 - Silicon nanophotonics and photonics crystals

-Cork Institute of Technology and Tyndall National Institute have a long history of collaboration, which goes back well over two decades.
+Munster Technological University and Tyndall National Institute have a long history of collaboration, which goes back well over two decades.
 The early collaborations were mostly on a peer-to-peer basis, but as the research activity of both institutions grew and matured, it became clear that the full advantage of collaborations could only be achieved through closer cooperation.
-Hence, a formal Memorandum of Understanding (MoU) was established between Tyndall and CIT, which was officially launched in September 2008.
-CAPPA accounts for the majority of CIT researchers based on-site in Tyndall, where their activities are part of Tyndall’s Photonics Centre.
+Hence, a formal Memorandum of Understanding (MoU) was established between Tyndall and MTU, which was officially launched in September 2008.
+CAPPA accounts for the majority of MTU researchers based on-site in Tyndall, where their activities are part of Tyndall’s Photonics Centre.
 The group maintains three state-of-the-art labs and office space in Tyndall, and collaborates closely with Tyndall on major projects such as the IPIC research centre and the PROPHET EU Marie Sklowdowska-Curie Network.